Learn how the process works, from disclosure to product!

 How does it work if I elect not to assign ownership to the University?

-If there are no conditions tied to the research that led to the invention, then inventors may choose to manage new IP on their own.
+If there are no restrictive contractual or funding conditions tied to the research that led to the invention, inventors may choose to manage new IP on their own.
 In this case, the University asks the inventors to sign an agreement that affirms the University’s right to use the technology for teaching and research purposes, and also asks the inventors to provide a periodic progress update so that the University can report on new jobs or products that have been created from University research.
 Inventors who commercialize independently are not expected to share revenues with the University.

 How does the Catalyst Centre assess new invention disclosures?